Imsucharya/Tempvert/README.md

 # Tempvert
-This is an basic temperature coverter app which coverts temperature in Fahrenheit to Celsius.
+This is a basic temperature coverter app which coverts temperature given in Fahrenheit into Celsius.